Share on Facebook Tweet (Share on Twitter) Share on Linkedin

 1. Conducting regular retrospectives: Conduct periodic retrospectives to reflect on process improvements, identify areas for further optimization, and learn from past experiences.
 Retrospectives enable teams to continuously assess and refine processes, ensuring ongoing process improvement and preventing the re-emergence of process debt.

-2. Embracing continuous improvement: Foster a culture of continuous improvement by encouraging employees to identify and suggest process enhancements.
+2. Embracing continuous improvement: Build culture of continuous improvement by encouraging employees to identify and suggest process enhancements.
 Implement feedback loops, suggestion systems, or process improvement initiatives to empower employees and involve them in the ongoing effort to manage and prevent process debt.

 Investing in technology and tools: